revbayes/revbayes/help/md/srStationarity.md

 ## name
 srStationarity
 ## title
+Stationarity stopping rule

 ## description
 Allow an MCMC run to terminate once the specified criterion has been met.
+An MCMC sample can be considered stationary once its mean, variance and autocorrelation structure do not change over time.

 ## details
 ## authors